facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.gating-hoisting.expect.md

 ## Error

 ```
-[ReactForget] Invariant: Encountered Foo_withRef used before declaration which breaks Forget's gating codegen due to hoisting.
-Rewrite the reference to not use hoisting to fix this issue (3:3)
+[ReactForget] Invariant: Encountered a function used before its declaration, which breaks Forget's gating codegen due to hoisting.
+Rewrite the reference to Foo_withRef to not rely on hoisting to fix this issue (3:3)
 ```